Dynamic networks clustering via mirror distance: Real Data Experiments

 \section{Real Data Experiments}

-In this section, we cluster the trade dynamic networks to analyze the similarities and differences in trade evolution across different food products in \cref{sec:trade}, and demonstrate the use of DNCMD on Drosophila larval connectome data to analyze edge functions in \cref{sec:brain}.
+In this section, we demonstrate the use of DNCMD on Drosophila larval connectome data to analyze edge functions in Section~\ref{sec:brain}, and cluster the trade dynamic networks to analyze the similarities and differences in trade evolution across different food products in Section~\ref{sec:trade}.